endoflife-date/endoflife.date/CONTRIBUTING.md

 # 1. A one line statement about what the product is, with a link to the primary website (in a quote)
 # 2. A short summary of the release policy, pointing out the EoL policy as well, if available.
 # 3. Any additional information that may be of interest
+# See the Guiding Principles on the wiki (https://github.com/endoflife-date/endoflife.date/wiki/Guiding-Principles)
+# on tone and voice for the text.
 ---
 > [Time Turner](https://jkrowling.com/time-turner) is device that powers short-term time travel.